+ next to a course number indicates a General Education course.

 PHL/PSY 301 Cr.
 3 Theory of Knowledge

 An intensive examination of three major questions: (1) What are the principal grounds of knowledge?
 (2) How certain can we really be of what we think we know?
 (3) Are there limits beyond which we cannot hope to extend knowledge?
 Strong emphasis is placed on the problems of perception, learning, and knowledge representation.
-Prerequisite: PHL 100 or 200 or PSY 100.
+Prerequisite: PHL 100 or 200 or 101 or PSY 100.
 (Cross-listed with PSY 301; may only earn credit in PHL or PSY, not both.)
 Offered alternate years.

 PHL 302 Cr.
 3 Symbolic Logic